Bankruptcy Law Changes

 In Summary, the new bankruptcy laws have for the most part BACKFIRED.
 Almost every Bankruptcy Attorney, Trustee, and Judge will tell you they despise the new laws.
 The new laws have made bankruptcy filing more expensive and created more work, with no other effect.
 Bankruptcy cases in Southern California can still be filed as before, and as previously discussed, qualifying gets easier in most cases.
 In fact, many of the unsecured creditors and credit card issuers are now seeking to overturn the new laws, as they are now getting paid less money in Chapter 13 bankruptcy cases than than they were under the old laws.

 Nevertheless, you can rest assured that our San Diego bankruptcy lawyers at Doan Law Firm, know the new bankruptcy laws inside and out.
-We have been studying the new bankruptcy laws since they were first proposed in the late 1990s and know how to easily navigate your Southern California County bankruptcy case through all the new requirements.
+We have been studying the new bankruptcy laws since they were first proposed in the late 1990s and know how to easily navigate your San Diego Bankruptcy case through all the new requirements.
 All our cases have gone through so far under the new laws, and so will yours.

 For further information regarding our firm please CLICK HERE.
 Hablamos Espanol.